Friday, February 28, 2014

 In 2008, Diageo made a rare, definitive statement about who makes Bulleit Bourbon.
 "Bulleit Bourbon continues to be wholly distilled at the Four Roses Distillery in Lawrenceburg, KY according to exacting standards developed by Tom Bulleit and the Bulleit Distilling Company.
 Bulleit Bourbon’s bold flavor is the product of a unique recipe featuring a high proportion of the rye grain and the use of a proprietary yeast culture.
 As with all Kentucky straight Bourbons, Bulleit Bourbon is aged in charred barrels made from new American Oak and contains absolutely no additives whatsoever."

 The use of "distilled" strongly suggested maturation is done elsewhere, but that was widely assumed even though Diageo wouldn't confirm it.
+Nothing distilled at Four Roses is matured there because they don't have any rackhouses at the distillery.
+They are over at Cox's Creek, in Nelson County.
+Most people, however, believe Bulleit Bourbon is aged at Diageo's Stitzel-Weller Distillery in Louisville.

 In 2011, when Diageo released Bulleit Rye, it announced that the whiskey was distilled at MGP of Indiana.
 The next year Dickel Rye was released with the same disclosure.